Large Deviations Approach to Random Recurrent Neuronal Networks: Parameter Inference and Fluctuation-Induced Transitions

 \paragraph*{Introduction.--}

 Biological neuronal networks are systems with many degrees of freedom and intriguing properties: their units are coupled in a directed, non-symmetric manner, so that they typically operate outside thermodynamic equilibrium \citep{Rabinovich06_1213,Sompolinsky88_2}.
-Even more challenging is the question how this non-equilibrium dynamics is used to perform information processing.
-A rigorous understanding is still deficient but imperatively needed to shed light into their remarkable abilities of computation.

-The primary method to study neuronal networks has been mean-field theory \citep{Amari72_643,Sompolinsky88_259,Stern14_062710,Kadmon15_041030,Aljadeff15_088101,vanMeegen18_258302}.
-Its field-theoretical basis has been exposed only recently \citep{Schuecker18_041029,Crisanti18_062120} which promises highly efficient schemes to study effects beyond the mean--field approximation.
+The primary analytical method to study neuronal networks has been mean-field theory \citep{Amari72_643,Sompolinsky88_259,Stern14_062710,Kadmon15_041030,Aljadeff15_088101,vanMeegen18_258302}.
+Its field-theoretical basis has been exposed only recently \citep{Crisanti18_062120,Schuecker18_041029}.
 However, to understand the parallel and distributed information processing performed by neuronal networks, the study of the forward problem -- from the microscopic parameters of the model to its dynamics -- is not sufficient.
 One additionally faces the inverse problem of determining the parameters of the model given a desired dynamics and thus function.
 Formally, one needs to link statistical physics with concepts from information theory and statistical inference.

-We here expose a tight relation between statistical field theory of neuronal networks, large-deviation theory, information theory, and inference.
-To this end, we generalize the probabilistic view of large deviation theory, which yields rigorous results for the leading order behavior in the network size $N$ \citep{Ben-Arous95_455,Guionnet97_183}, to arbitrary single unit dynamics and transfer functions.
-We then show that the central quantity of large deviation theory, the rate function, is identical to the effective action in statistical field theory.
-Having rendered this comprehensive picture, a third relation is found: Bayesian inference and prediction are naturally formulated within this framework, spanning the arc to information processing.
-Concretely, we discover a method of parameter inference from transient data and perform Bayes-optimal prediction of the time-dependent network activity.
+We here expose a tight relation between statistical field theory of neuronal networks, large deviations theory, information theory, and inference.
+To this end, we generalize the probabilistic view of large deviations theory, which yields rigorous results for the leading order behavior in the network size $N$ \citep{Ben-Arous95_455,Guionnet97_183}, to arbitrary single unit dynamics, transfer functions, and multiple populations.
+We furthermore show that the central quantity of large deviations theory, the rate function, is identical to the effective action in statistical field theory.
+This link exposes a second relation: Bayesian inference and prediction are naturally formulated within this framework, spanning the arc to information processing.
+Concretely, we develop a method for parameter inference from transient data for single- and multi-population networks.
+Lastly, we overcome the inherent limit of mean-field theory---its neglect of fluctuations.
+We develop a theory for fluctuations of the order parameter when the intrinsic timescale is large and discover a regime with fluctuation--induced transitions between two coexisting mean--field solutions.